 They supported me in all areas in my life.
 They were good advocates in dealing with me and the legal system.
 They helped me with child protection service, and they never judged me as a bad person but rather helped me at every step of my recovery.

-Anytime I needed to talk or had something going on, if the specific counselor for me was busy, other staff from the program would be there to support and just listen to who participated in an evidence-based parenting program by closing who were doing well at program exit according to program staff
+Anytime I needed to talk or had something going on, if the specific counselor for me was busy, other staff from the program would be there to support and just listen to you.

-► Additional outcomes
+Additional outcomes

 Percentage of women. . .